pradipk1/react/Day01/README.md

 * React provides reusability feature.
 * React apllications are very very fast that's why the application peformance is good.
 * Development process is very fast.

+# What is JSX?

+* JSX stands for JavaScript XML.
+JSX allows us to write HTML in React.
+* JSX is a JavaScript Extension Syntax used in React to easily write HTML and JavaScript together.

+# What is Babel?

+* Babel is a compiler which helps to convert a JSX code into native React code.